tractorcow-farm/silverstripe-fluent/docs/en/domain-configuration.md

       default_locale: zh_cmn
 ```

+Note that every locale must be ascociated with only one domain.
+Nevertheless every domains will list all locales in their [LocaleMenu](templating.md#templating-for-fluent).
+To ensure a valid configuration you can use test your configuration as described [here](configuration.md#testing-configuration).

 ## Deployment

 In order to ensure that the routing scheme will respect these domains, you should ensure the following during deployment: